 The author of this site is a veteran of the information-technology industry.
-He has worked his way up and down the OSI protocol stack during almost 20 years of alternately exciting, exasperating, exhilarating, and disillusioning experience.
+He has worked his way up and down the OSI protocol stack during more than 23 years of alternately exciting, exasperating, and exhilarating experience.
 That arc of professional history includes work in hardware, software, services, security, and network infrastructure (including wireless), with both large and small industry players.

 I’ve been in this IT industry for over 31 years - by the way did I mention that you are right about at least some of the things you say - we need to hear more wisdom from you.